 What cut are the Links of London diamonds?

-Our diamonds are all round brilliant cut to maximise the sparkle and brilliance of the stone.
+The engagement rings and bridal jewellery are all round brilliant cut which maximises the sparkle and brilliance of the stone.
 This cut is also further enhanced by the four claw setting of the ring shank, allowing maximum light to reach the stone.
 The setting also sits the diamond higher from the ring, creating an even bigger impact.
 Eternity rings feature princess cut stones as these create the biggest look when set together in a band.

 What colour are Links of London diamonds?